ITV4

 ITV4 is a British free-to-air television channel which first aired on 1 November 2005.
 It is owned by ITV plc.

 The channel focuses primarily on general entertainment programming targeting a male audience, including action series and films, gameshows, reality television, and sports.
-It is the main linear television outlet for ITV Sport, carrying much of its football, cycling, darts, motorsport, horse racing, rugby, and snooker coverage (with ITV1 used primarily for marquee events).
+It is the main linear television outlet for ITV Sport, carrying much of its football, cycling, darts, motorsport, horse racing, rugby, and snooker coverage (with marquee events primarily airing on ITV1).

 History

-It was expected that ITV4 would replace the existing Men & Motors channel (which was replaced by ITV HD), in the same way Granada Plus was rebranded into ITV3, until ITV plc stated that the two channels would run alongside each other, forcing the ITV News Channel on Freeview to timeshare with ITV4.
+It was expected that ITV4 would replace the existing Men & Motors channel (which was replaced by ITV HD), in the same way Granada Plus was rebranded into ITV3.
+In April, ITV obtained the physical spectrum to run it on Freeview, having outbid companies such as Disney and Turner Broadcasting.
+The channel would, however, axe Men & Motors' popular late night softcore block.
+The channel would also have a generalist profile, as seen with ITV2 (young and female-oriented) and ITV3 (older, upmarket audience), while still aiming at men.
+It was also expected to timeshare with the CITV channel, which was becoming a viable option after a plan for a joint service with Nickelodeon fell through.

+ITV plc stated that the two channels would run alongside each other, forcing the ITV News Channel on Freeview to timeshare with ITV4.
 ITV replaced the failing News Channel with CITV.
 Both channels were on Freeview until ITV plc took Men & Motors off Freeview (although it remained on other platforms for some time until April 2010) and replaced it with the live quiz channel ITV Play.
 Some programming from Men & Motors was transferred to ITV4.

 ITV4 was the first channel to use the new on-screen look that was rolled out across the rest of ITV plc's channels on 16 January 2006.
 Red Bee Media designed the new logos and presentation for the entire corporation that saw the end of the yellow and blue squared look designed for ITV, ITV2 and the cube look for ITV3.
 An ITV 2005 interim results presentation revealed that an old style logo was designed for the channel but was never used on air.
+The launch look for ITV4 was the launch pad for the wider corporate revamp, which was conceived by Clare Salmon.